kempline/open_fbv/README.md

 ### Bringing it all together
 - Cut one end of the Ethernet cable, strip the isolation from each wire
 - Cut the DC plug from the step-up module and strip the isolation
-- Connect the unisolated wires from the Ethernet cable according to the wiring diagram.
-As an alternative to using the step-up module it is also possible to use a wall power supply.
+- Connect the unisolated wires from the Ethernet cable according to the wiring diagram to the serial to RS485 converter as well as the step up module.
+It is s also possible to use a wall power supply instead of the step up module.
 Just make sure you're using proper polarity.
-Every voltage between 7,5V and 9V is fine.
+Every voltage between +7,5V and +9V should be fine.
+- Connect the serial to RS485 module to the computer using the USB A to B printer/scanner cable
+- Connect the setp up module to the computer

 ### Testing the hardware